RandomStudio/tether/README.md

 To be part of a Tether system, the following conventions are applied:

-1. A single MQTT broker with a known IP address or hostname that is reachable by all other agents
+1. A single MQTT broker with a known IP address or hostname that is reachable by all Tether agents
 2. A standardised, 3 part topic route convention (`agent-role/grouping-or-id/plug-name`)
 3. The expectation that MessagePack will be used for the contents of the messages